AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ### Conservative Coding for Rollbacks {#conservative-coding-for-rollbacks}

 If a failure is reported or detected after the deployment, it is possible that a rollback to the Blue version will be required.
 It would be wise to ensure that the Blue code is compatible with any new structures created by the Green version since the new structures (any mutable content content) will not be rolled back.
 If the old code is not compatible, fixes will need to be applied in subsequent customer releases.

+## Rapid Development Environments (RDE) {#rde}

+[Rapid Development Environments](/help/implementing/developing/introduction/rapid-development-environments.md) (or RDEs for short) allow developers to quickly deploy and review changes, minimizing the amount of time needed to test features that are already proven to work on a local development environment.

+Unlike regular dev environments, which deploy code via Cloud Manager pipeline, developers use command line tools to sync code from a local development environment to the RDE.
+Once the changes have been successfully tested in an RDE, they should be deployed to a regular Cloud Development environment through the Cloud Manager pipeline, which will put the code through the appropriate quality gates.

 ## Runmodes {#runmodes}